husobee/peerstore/docs/design-document/README.md

 information.
 Each node has an understanding of who their successor is and each node asks the next if they know the successor of the key given.

-As realized this algorithm just described would be very ineffecient.
-To speed up the lookups the Chord algorithm articulates the need for a finger table, which contains a subset of all of it's successor nodes.
+As realized this algorithm just described would be very inefficient.
+To speed up the look-ups the Chord algorithm articulates the need for a finger table, which contains a subset of all of it's successor nodes.
 In this case the LocalNode will call successor locally to see if it's successor would be the successor of the key given, and if not finds the node in it's finger table